microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/healthmonitoring-directoryobjectimpactsummary.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents a summary of an impacted resource in directory object type.
+Represents a summary of an impacted resource in the directory (Microsoft Entra ID) object type.
 This type is an abstract type.